saucecontrol/Compact-ICC-Profiles/readme.md

 For color spaces that use a constant gamma value, only a single ICC V2 profile is provided.
 V4 profiles offer no accuracy advantage in this case, V2 profiles can be made smaller, and V2 has better software support.

 For color spaces that have complex tone reproduction curves (TRCs), I have provided multiple options.
 These color spaces are best represented using the newer V4 parametric curve type, so if you know the software reading the image is V4 compatible, those are the best choice.
 For the V2 profiles, I have created two variants: `-micro` and `-magic`.
-The `-micro` version of the profile uses a TRC that is balanced between accuracy and size and should be adequate for any 8-bit per channel images.
+The `-micro` version of the profile uses a TRC that is balanced between accuracy and size and should be more than adequate for any 8-bit per channel images (e.g. JPEG).
 For more accuracy, the `-magic` version of the profile uses a TRC with a larger number of points while still being significantly smaller than the standard profiles that use 1024 curve points.
 These curves have been tuned so that in many cases they will give greater accuracy than the standard TRCs despite the smaller size, hence the name: magic.

 Profiles in this Collection
 ---------------------------